-FY '21 FY '22
+FY '22 FY '23 Net Change

-This category provides funding for a wide range of These commercial and government services. services include maintenance contracts on all general and information management equipment, database access, payments commercial for systems development and support, repairs and/or alterations to existing space, consultants and experts, agency training and conference fees for its staff.
-This category also provides training for the staff, funding to support services for the agency's procurement, human accounting, resources, information technology and records management activities, which are outsourced.
+This category provides funding for a wide range of commercial and government services.
+These services include maintenance contracts on all general and information management equipment, cybersecurity activities, commercial database access, payments for systems development and support, repairs and/or alterations to existing space, consultants and experts, diversity and inclusion, agency training and conference fees for its staff.
+This category also provides training for the staff, funding to support services for the agency's accounting, procurement, human resources, information technology and records management activities, which are outsourced, and all other government interagency agreements.